Books we want: An updated GURPS LITE

 Add a couple of hit locations

-The topic wouldn’t take up too much space if pared down to just Vitals and Skull, or even just Vitals, which could be described with simply the damage modifier and no other complications.
+The topic wouldn’t take up much space if pared down to just Vitals and Skull, or even just Vitals, which could be presented with simply the damage modifier and no other complications.
 (Arm and Leg would also be nice, but they’d require further space to detail the special effects of limb damage.)

 Offer other uses for high combat skills